Rabdulah/PizzaPyRobot/README.md

 # PizzaPyRobot
-I used to work next to Stobies' Pizza, a local pizza shop that ran a cool ‘name of the day’ promotion.
-Every day they would randomly choose two names, and anyone who had one of those for a first name would get free pizza.
-The shop wrote the names on a chalkboard, and they’d also tweet out the names at roughly the same time every day.
-This gave me an idea—what if there was a script that would periodically read the shop’s tweets, and direct message co-workers and friends on Slack if they have a winning name that day?
+I used to work next to Stobies' Pizza, a local pizza shop that ran a ‘name of the day’ promotion.
+Every day they would randomly choose two names, and anyone who had one of those names would get free pizza.
+The shop wrote the names on a chalkboard and they’d also tweet out the names at roughly the same time every day.
+This gave me an idea; what if there was a script that would periodically read the shop’s tweets, and direct message co-workers and friends on Slack if they have a winning name that day?
 Well, now there is.

 To run this code you'll need:
 * A [twitter developer account](https://developer.twitter.com)